How to Prepare for a Home Foundation Inspection

 Look for signs of damage

-Common signs of foundation damage include:
+Common signs of foundation damage to look for

-- Water damage
+• Water damage

-- Leaning/buckling walls
+• Leaning/buckling walls

-- Windows/walls not closing properly
+• Windows/walls not closing properly

-- Crumbling/chipping concrete
+• Crumbling/chipping concrete

-- Cracks, fissures, and ruptures
+• Cracks, fissures and ruptures

 Document any damage you’ve observed